-- Supervise the day to day stewardship of invested assets by its appointed internal and external investment managers; - Establish the investment strategy, policies and procedures, and monitor these according to the Company's agreed risk appetite and risk tolerances supporting the Risk Management and Compliance Functions;

-- Make recommendations to the Executive Committee for those items requiring their consultation and approval or for further recommendation to the Board; - Review the credit quality of the collateral posted by AIIL each quarter; - Review and approval of the quarterly reporting templates (QRTs) to the PRA - Review, approve and / or monitor capital model development, capital results and forecasts; and - Ensure that the Company's capital remains within the risk appetite approved by the Board.
+- Supervise the day-to-day stewardship of invested assets by its appointed internal and external investment managers; - Establish the investment strategy, policies and procedures, and monitor these according to the Company's agreed risk appetite and risk tolerances supporting the Risk Management and Compliance functions; - Make recommendations to the Executive Committee for those items requiring their consultation and approval or for further recommendation to the Board; - Review the credit quality of the collateral posted by AIIL each quarter; - Review, approve and / or monitor capital model development, capital results and forecasts; and - Ensure that the Company's capital remains within the risk appetite approved by the Board.

-The committee consists of five members: the CFO, CRO, Head of Capital Management, Chief Actuary and the CEO.
+The committee consists of five members: the CFO, Head of Risk, Head of Capital Management, Chief Actuary and CEO.